 The approval by the Planning Board of a preliminary or final site plan set forth in a resolution.
 Site plan approvals may include modifications, and approvals of final site plans may be conditional.
-A resolution of the Planning Board approving a site plan does not constitute final approval and does not qualify a final site plan for recording in the office of the Ontario County Clerk or the Canandaigua Town Clerk.

 PRIMARY STREET

 A lot must have a primary street.
 The primary street is clearly associated with the front facades of the lot's principle buildings.
 If the primary street is unclear, the Zoning Officer will make a determination of the lot's primary street taking into account the following; the street(s) with the highest classification, the established orientation of the block, the street(s) abutting the longest face of the block, the streets(s) parallel to an alley within a block, the street that the lot takes its address from.